VA Loans Are The Clear Choice For Military Home Buyers

 VA encourages borrowers who think they might be eligible to apply for a VA Certificate of Eligibility or COE.
-This can be done online at no cost or by a VA-approved lender.Click to see today's rates (Mar 28th, 2017)
+This can be done online at no cost or by a VA-approved lender.Verify your new rate

 Most other major loan programs, including Federal Housing Administration (FHA) and conventional loans, require downpayments.
 FHA requires at least 3.5 percent and conventional loans required at least 3 percent.

 And, these low-downpayment loans require mortgage insurance.
 This can add thousands of dollars in costs over the life of the loan.
-In fact, FHA mortgage insurance is due for the entire 30-year loan term.
+In fact, insurance is due for the entire 30-year loan term.

 VA loan holders also enjoy extra protections that have resulted in lower foreclosure rates for veterans.